zohannn/aros_moveit_planner/README.md

-# aros_moveit_planner
+# A MoveIt! framework for the robot ARoS
-This is a ROS package that contains functions for trajectory planning with the MoveIt!
-Libraries
+This is a ROS package that implements [MoveIt!
+Libraries](https://moveit.ros.org/)-based functionalities for arm-hand trajectory planning of the robot **ARoS**.